Plumbing Tips for the Upcoming SpringThursday, March 12, 2020

-Bacteria, chemicals and other buildup can be caused by the constant flow of water that eventually begins to corrode and block the flow of water.
+Bacteria, chemicals, and other buildups can be caused by the constant flow of water that eventually begins to corrode and block the flow of water.
 The easiest and most homeowner-friendly way to solve this temporarily is by applying white vinegar to the problem areas.
-Fill a plastic bag with white vinegar, cover the shower head or faucet with it, and fasten it on the head or faucet with rubber bands.
+Fill a plastic bag with white vinegar, cover the showerhead or faucet with it, and fasten it on the head or faucet with rubber bands.
 If you leave the bag with vinegar on for a full day, the majority of the minerals will be cleared away.
 For taps, soak the problem areas with white vinegar.
 Then, as they absorb, you will then scrub off the minerals.
 This method might take a few applications in order to fully remove the minerals.

 Check Taps Connected to Water Supply

-With toilets, sinks and basins, toggle each water supply tap on and off multiple times so they don’t become jammed or stuck in one place.
+With toilets, sinks, and basins, toggle each water supply tap on and off multiple times so they don’t become jammed or stuck in one place.
 You will want to do this to your main water supply valve, as well.
-This is a common preventative measure we check, but’s also very important to remember it.
+This is a common preventative measure we check but’s also very important to remember it.
 Think about it: If your toilet is overflowing, and you can’t shut off the main water line, what’re you going to do?
 Avoid this by checking the condition of your water line valves.

 Check Outdoor Water Supply

 Don’t forget about your outdoor water lines!
 Frozen pipes can create leaks that can certainly burst once your pipes have thawed.
 One of the most important plumbing tips for homeowners during the spring is to look for signs of winter pipe damage.
 Turn all your outdoor faucets on, and then place your hand over the opening.
-If your hand can slow or stop the water flow, it may mean you have a leak that could cause damage to your home – give us a call!
+If your hand can slow or stop the water flow, it may mean you have a leak that could cause damage to your home – give us a call at (586) 335-2238!

-When Bison is on the job you can rest assured your job will be done right, on time and for a fair price.
+When Bison is on the job you can rest assured your job will be done right, on time, and for a fair price.
 With your help and a little hard work, we can help keep our systems and infrastructures operating efficiently for generations to come.
-Give us call today for more information!
+Give us a call today for more information!